Published by El Nuevo Herald on November 1, 2012

 -In U.S. funds can be placed in any other country of your choice.

 It is time that we realize that economic model we know has to change.
 Without affecting individual freedoms ever, we must recognize that certain measures should be taken in order U.S. continue its global hegemonic role.
+We can not keep allowing some practices that are detrimental to our country and are made under the individual freedoms given to us.

-BENJAMIN F.
+BENJAMIN F. DeYURRE.

 Economist and Journalist